 What is Employee Experience (eNPS)?

 Employee experience refers to how employees perceive and feel about every aspect of their work environment. eNPS (Employee Net Promoter Score) is the metric that quantifies this by asking how likely employees are to recommend the company as a place to work, on a scale of 0 to 10.
+It is calculated using the same formula as NPS: percentage of Promoters minus percentage of Detractors, producing a score between -100 and +100.

 Overview